 Perfect for Pots

 In northern climates, annuals are best for color in containers.
-You can plant them in the spring and when frost comes in fall, they’re done.
-That’s a lot easier than trying to protect the living roots of a potted perennial through a cold winter.
+You can plant them in the spring, and when the frost comes in fall, they're done.
+That's a lot easier than trying to protect the living roots of a potted perennial through a cold winter.
 In climates where winter cold is not an issue, some perennials may live in pots for years.
 You can combine flowering annuals with perennials or foliage plants in a pot if they have compatible needs.

 Seeds or Plants?

 Both annuals and perennials can be sown from seed directly in the garden, but it will take a while for them to sprout, develop and bloom, several weeks for annuals, up to a year for perennials.
 That's why many gardeners start seeds indoors weeks before it's warm enough to plant them outside.
 Or you can buy plants already sprouted.
 It's better to buy plants that aren't in bloom yet, though.
 You want them to do their blooming in your garden, not in the greenhouse.

 The price of annuals' all-season bloom is that they need regular watering and fertilizing.
 That's because producing all those flowers all season takes a lot of water and nutrients, as well as sunlight.
 You may also need to deadhead.
 Pinch off dried-up blooms to encourage the plant to flower more.
 Perennials aren't totally carefree.
 Depending on the species and on your climate and soil, they also need some watering and fertilizer, but not as much attention as annuals.
 The perennials that tend to need the least maintenance are native plants.
 Those that evolved in your area and thrived until gardeners came, with no care at all.

 In the Shade